Aiven-Open/klaw-docs/3.1/docs/features/features.rst

 Acl type Producer or Consumer.

 IP Addresses or SSL DN name should be provided for authorizations.

+Only one IP Address or one SSL should be filled.

 On submission you can view your requests in Audit/My Requests., and it can be deleted if required.